 Malaysia is home to a diverse education system, one that makes it challenging for parents in choosing the best education option for their child.

-Preconceived notions may be attached with every education system, but it is important to understand what that these systems are widely accepted because of their strengths.
+Preconceived notions may be attached with every education system, but it is important to understand that these systems are widely accepted because of their strengths.
 For example, a common perception when it comes to Chinese schools is that they are too strict and academic-centric, whereas public schools may be viewed to focus on rote learning and are inflexible in their learning methods.
 Private and international schools, on the other hand, are often deemed to be highly expensive.
 Yet, there is a long list of schools for every education system.

 Adding to the mix is homeschooling – an option that is officially recognised and offers a new form of flexibility for families.
+But what is homeschooling and what are the benefits?

 Homeschooling your child provides a wide pool of benefits for you and your child to enjoy.
 Some of the pros of homeschooling your children include: